Information-Theoretic Memory Scaling in the Many-Body Localization Transition: Introduction

-The investigation of the MBL phase and the many-body localization transition (MBLT) is broadly conducted through two different classes of quantities: (i) static quantities computed over many-body eigenstates (often selected from a small energy interval)~\cite{Gray2018,Oganesyan2007,Pal2010,Kjall2014,Bera2016,Kjall2018,Khemani2017,Lim2016,Khemani2017a,Luitz2015,Zhang2018,Vosk2015,Song1999,Sierant2017,Roushan2017,West2018,Bera2015,Serbyn2015,DeTomasi2017}; and (ii) dynamical quantities computed over the time-evolved quantum state of a system which has overlap with several eigenstates~\cite{Kjall2014,Iemini2016,Ponte2015,Schreiber2015,Bardarson2012,Znidaric2008,Serbyn2015,Yao2016,Wei2018,Xu2018,Rubio-Abadal2019,Choi2016,Lezama2017,Leviatan2017,Sierant2017,Bordia2017,Lukin2019,BarLev2015,Pal2010,Smith2016,Luitz2016}.
+The investigation of the MBL phase and the many-body localization transition (MBLT) is broadly conducted through two different classes of quantities: (i) static quantities computed over many-body eigenstates (often selected from a small energy interval)~\cite{Gray2018,Oganesyan2007,Pal2010,Kjall2014,Bera2016,Kjall2018,Khemani2017,Lim2016,Khemani2017a,Luitz2015,Zhang2018,Vosk2015,Song1999,Sierant2017,Roushan2017,Bera2015,Serbyn2015,DeTomasi2017,Gray2019,Sierant2020pol}; and (ii) dynamical quantities computed over the time-evolved quantum state of a system which has overlap with several eigenstates~\cite{Kjall2014,Iemini2016,Ponte2015,Schreiber2015,Bardarson2012,Znidaric2008,Serbyn2015,Yao2016,Wei2018,Xu2018,Rubio-Abadal2019,Choi2016,Lezama2017,Sierant2017,Bordia2017,Lukin2019,BarLev2015,Pal2010,Smith2016,Luitz2016,Bera2017,Doggen2018,Chanda2020,Chanda2020b}.
 Scaling near the MBLT has been investigated mainly through static quantities such as the level statistics~\cite{Song1999,Luitz2015,Sierant2017} and entanglement entropy~\cite{Kjall2014,Khemani2017a,Luitz2015,Zhang2018,Vosk2015}.
-Investigating the properties of scaling through dynamical quantities is more challenging and less thoroughly explored (see Ref.~\cite{Kjall2014,Potter2015,Lezama2017} for examples).
-The main difficulty is the fact that each eigenstate localizes at a different disorder strength, an feature known as the mobility edge~\cite{Luitz2015, Nandkishore2014, Abanin2019, Alet2018, Basko2006}.
-Memory is necessarily a dynamical quantity, motivating two main questions.
-Can one construct a true quantifier, in bits, of local memory which is independent of measurement basis and distinguishes between initial states?
-And, if so, does it exhibit scaling behavior across the MBLT?
+Investigating the properties of scaling through dynamical quantities is more challenging and less thoroughly explored (see e.g. Ref.~\cite{Kjall2014,Potter2015,Lezama2017}).
+Memory is necessarily a dynamical quantity, motivating three main questions: (i) what is required of a quantifier for it to be a quantifier of local memory? (ii) can one construct such a quantifier which is optimal in the sense that it is independent of measurement basis and captures the maximum possible amount of accessible information?
+And (iii) if so, what it its behaviour across the MBLT, and does it exhibit scaling?
+Addressing these questions is crucial to developing an informational understanding of the nature of the MBLT.

-In this letter, we address these questions by introducing a dynamical version of the Holevo quantity as a true information-theoretic quantification of memory across the MBLT for a variety of different environment types.
-We perform a comprehensive scaling analysis for the steady-states and determine a two-parameter scaling ansatz which accurately captures the long time behavior of the system.
-We find convincing data collapses from which we extract critical values and exponents.
+In this paper, we address these questions by discussing local memory and introducing criteria which a quantity must satisfy to be a true memory quantifier.
+We introduce a dynamical version of the Holevo quantity as a complete and optimal information-theoretic memory quantifier.
+We investigate it across the MBLT and perform a comprehensive scaling analysis over its late-time values using a family of two-parameter scaling ans\"atze, from which we extract critical parameters.